aminya/solid-simple-table/README.md

 Solid Table is a blazing fast reactive table component that gives you freedom.

 ### Features
-- Very fast as it is compiled down to VanilaJS using Solid-js
+- Very fast as it is compiled down to VanilaJS using Solid
 - Zero dependency and very small (~13KB)
 - Automatic sorting
 - Support for custom header and row renderers (so the cells can be components themselves)